V-Sekai/manuals/decisions/2022/20220820-market-booth-tutorial.md

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

-Write a guide of our wisdom for making a 3d market booth.
+Write a guide to makie a 3d market booth that is the `4m x 4m x 5m` standard size and `2m x 2m x 2.5m` constrained size.

 ## Tools used

 1. Substance designer
 2. Blender
-3. `4m x 4m x 5m` standard size

 ## Initial task